minshinkhant/TaskMaster/README.md

 # TaskMaster

-<p> This is a simple to do list web app using Flask and SQLite hosted on heroku </p>
+<p> This is a simple to do list web app using Flask and SQLite hosted on heroku. </p>